 |17.||Sony RX100 II||Y||stereo / mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the X-T1 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 Studio photographers will appreciate that the Fujifilm X-T1 (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the X-T1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-T1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-T1 was succeeded by the Fujifilm X-T2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-T1 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T1:

 - Better image quality: Features bigger pixels on a larger sensor for higher quality imaging.